 - Customer saves money: Customers don’t have to pay for shipping if they are picking it up at the store.

-- Safety: This was the biggest selling point of curbside during the pandemic.
+- Safety: This was the biggest selling point of curbside during the pandemic when social distancing was a top priority.
 Customers can still get their products from the safety of their vehicle.

-While the benefits of curbside pickup for the consumer may be obvious, there are also a lot of benefits for retailers to implement curbside pickup.
+While the benefits of curbside pickup for the consumer may be obvious, there are also a lot of benefits for retailers after implementing curbside pickup software.

 Faster Store Inventory Turns